How To Add A Link Section To WordPress

 (Link category description)

-Add your link category description field and click Update
+Add your link category description field and click Update done to save your settings …

 Edit Link Category page

-(Edit Link Category page)
+(Edit Link Category area)

-After setting up your link categories, you can start adding new links.
+Once you have set up your link categories, you can add new links.

-Links - Add New
+Links Menu - Add New

-(Links Menu – Add New)
+(WordPress Links – Add New)

-Add New Link page
+Add New Link screen

 (Add New Link screen)

-You can also access this page by clicking on the ‘Add New’ button at the top of the main Links page …
+You can also reach this screen by clicking on the ‘Add New’ button in the main Links screen …

-Add New Link button
+Links page - Add New Link button

-(Links page – Add New Link button)
+(Add New Link button)

-The ‘Add New Links’ page has various sections:
+The ‘Add New Links’ page includes various sections:

 Name, Web Address & Description

-The first section lets you enter details about your link …
+Enter details about your link in this section …

-Add New Link - Name, Web Address& Description fields
+Add New Link - Name, Web Address& Description

-• Name: Enter the category name.
+• Name: Enter the category name here.

 Categories & Target